kokospapa8/majestic-monolith-django/README.md

 developing ina a relatively small to medium scale architecture, MSA can be overwhelming.

 You can reduce cognitive load by following DDD practice.
-With code isolation, data isolation and some cloud architecture hel, majestic monolith django(MMD) can prepare for the scale and bigger team coordination.
+With code isolation, data isolation and some cloud architecture help, majestic monolith django(MMD) can prepare for the scale and bigger team coordination.

 ## Sample application